SecureLend Market

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and openWorldHint=true.
-The description adds that results change over time and may include third-party offers, and that the user is directed to the issuer's platform, providing useful behavioral context beyond annotations.
+Annotations already declare readOnlyHint=true, openWorldHint=true, and destructiveHint=false.
+The description adds behavioral context beyond these annotations by stating that results may change over time and may include third-party offers when enabled, and that the application process happens on the issuer's own platform.
+This gives the agent useful expectations about volatility and workflow.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.